| Code | MSCPMC |

 Course Outline

-This programme will equip graduates to implement coaching in diverse settings such as Business, Human Resource, Leadership Development, Training, Education, Management, Life Balance, Personal Coaching, Health Care, Social Care, Career Coaching, Sports Coaching, Performance Measurement and Improvement and Change Management.
+This programme will equip graduates to implement coaching in diverse settings such as Business, Human Resource, Leadership Development, Training, Education, Management, Life Balance, Personal Coaching, Health Care, Social Care, Career Coaching, Sports Coaching, Performance, Change Management, Positive Psychology and Wellbeing.

 Coaching is now recognised as a key component in increasing performance, achieving goals and optimising personal and group effectiveness.
 Existing models of coaching are now being applied in wider contexts and in emerging new settings.
-This programme will assist students to develop new skills to meet increasingly complex life and management challenges and to practice these coaching skills to the highest standards.
+This programme will assist students in developing new skills to meet increasingly complex life and management challenges and in practising these coaching skills to the highest standards.

 - Demonstrate a critical awareness of the role of relationship in the coaching conversation or intervention.